 Some important points to take into consideration- succulents are not frost hardy and are, therefore, not suited to areas that have a permanent blanket of snow or deep frosts in winter.
-When exposed to fire, parts/ whole succulents can boil and collapse in heap of mush.
+When exposed to fire, parts/ whole succulents can boil and collapse in a sludge.
 Depending on the fire intensity, succulents can die as a result.
 They will, however, not catch fire and can stop fire progressing further.

-There are hundreds if not thousands of chubby, fire resistant succulents to choose from and if you already have a few succulents growing you will be well familiar with our picks as they are very common.
-If you’re a succulent newbie, the plants listed below are a good starting point as they can be easily obtained, inexpensive and very hardy.
+There are hundreds if not thousands of chubby, fire resistant succulents to choose from and if you already have a few succulents growing you will be well familiar with our picks as they are very common and very hardy.
+If you’re a succulent newbie, the plants listed below are a good starting point as they can be easily obtained, inexpensive and tough.

 And so here is our top 10 fire resistant succulents that are also drought- hardy, reasonably priced and widely available around the world.
 They will look pretty together in a garden too as they are all different shapes, sizes and colours.

 Crassula Ovata (Jade Plant)

 Crassula Ovata an excellent all-rounder succulent for any garden with its thick trunk and branches and pretty dark green leaves that turn their edges red during the cooler months.
 It has a shrub-like habit and can grow to about 1.5 meters in the right conditions, if planted in the ground or very large pots.